Geesthacht

 Geesthacht ([ɡeːstˈhaxt]) is the largest city in the District of the Duchy of Lauenburg (Herzogtum Lauenburg) in Schleswig-Holstein in Northern Germany, 34 km south-east of Hamburg on the right bank of the River Elbe.
+Dassendorf lies to the north.

 History

 A church was built in what is today Geesthacht around the year 800.
 The town was first mentioned in 1216 as Hachede, then a part of the Duchy of Saxony.
 A change in the course of the Elbe cut the settlement into two: Geesthacht and Marschacht (in today's Lower Saxony).
 In 1296, Geesthacht became part of the Duchy of Saxe-Lauenburg, partitioned from Saxony.
 Duke Eric III pawned Geesthacht - as part of the Herrschaft of Bergedorf - to the Free City of Lübeck in 1370.
 In 1401, Duke Eric IV retook the pawned area by force.
 Geesthacht was ceded as part of a condominium to the Hanseatic cities Hamburg and Lübeck by the Peace of Perleberg in 1420.

 In 1811, Geesthacht was annexed to the First French Empire as part of the Bouches de l'Elbe département, but the condominium was restored two years later.
 In the 1860s, Swedish chemist Alfred Nobel established a glycerin factory in Geesthacht (on Krümmel hill) and invented dynamite, with Krümmel becoming the first dynamite factory in the world.
 Lübeck sold its share in the condominium to Hamburg in 1868, and Geesthacht became a part Hamburg's state territory.
 The Bergedorf-Geesthachter Railway (BGE) opened in 1906.

 During the Weimar Republic, Geesthacht was a hotbed of radical leftist parties (USPD, KPD and SAPD) and acquired the nickname Little Moscow.
 It was granted town privileges by the Hamburg state order of 2 January 1924.
 The historical town center was destroyed by a fire in 1928.
 As part of the Greater Hamburg Act of 1937, Geesthacht was transferred to the Prussian province of Schleswig-Holstein, there becoming part of the district (Kreis) of Lauenburg.
 After the territorial reorganization in Allied-occupied Germany in the aftermath of World War II, the province of Schleswig-Holstein was transformed into the modern state of Schleswig-Holstein.
 In 1953, passenger service on the Bergedorf-Geesthachter Eisenbahn (a railway line) was suspended.